Tractable ADMM Schemes for Computing KKT Points and Local Minimizers for $\ell_0$-Minimization Problems: Properties of the MPCC reformulation

 \subsection{Constraint Qualifications}

-{In this subsection, we analyze whether the regularity conditions hold at prescribed feasible points for the full complementarity formulation.
+In this subsection, we analyze whether regularity conditions hold at feasible points for the simplified full complementarity formulation \eqref{mpcc}.
 This allows for stating necessary conditions of optimality.
+Recall that some common CQs are related as follows.

-For instance, in the context of the half-complementarity formulation \eqref{Hadamard}, the constant rank constraint qualification (CRCQ) is proven to hold at points that satisfy a suitably specified nondegeneracy property~\cite{feng2013complementarity}.
-In fact, for a certain complementarity-based formulation of \eqref{Msparse}, it can also be shown that Guignard constraint qualification (GCQ) holds at every feasible point while slightly stronger CQs such as Abadie CQ (ACQ) may fail~\cite{burdakov2016mathematical}.
-A summary of the known results may be found in Table~\ref{tab:CQs} and some of the common CQs are related as follows:}
+The first relation is obvious from the definition of LICQ and CRCQ (See \cite[Page 262]{facchinei2007finite}) while the proof of the second relation may be found in \cite{Burke2012note}.
+In the context of the half-complementarity formulation \eqref{Hadamard}, the constant rank constraint qualification (CRCQ) is proven to hold at points satisfying certain nondegeneracy property while LICQ may fail~\cite{feng2018complementarity}.
+In this section, we focus on the simplified full-complementarity formulation~\eqref{mpcc}.
+It can be shown that GCQ may hold at every feasible point while ACQ may fail.

-The first relation is obvious from the definition of LICQ and CRCQ (\cite{facchinei2007finite}, Page 262), while the proof of second relation may be found in \cite{Burke2012note}.
-Note that in Table~\ref{tab:CQs}, similar results do not hold if {a somewhat stronger CQ is imposed according to \uvs{\eqref{CQs} (I) and (II)}.
-For instance, it is not true that LICQ holds at all nondegenerate points in the half complementarity formulation of \eqref{L0min}.

-We now define a nondegenerate feasible point $(x^+; x^-; \xi)$ as follows. \begin{definition}[{\bf Nondegenerate (feasible) point}] \rm A feasible point $(x^+;x^-;\xi)$ of \eqref{mpcc} is said to be a nondegenerate (feasible) point if it additionally satisfies the following condition:

-\end{definition} Obviously, all local minima are nondegenerate points, which emphasizes the importance of these points.
-However, at such points, {neither the LICQ nor the MFCQ holds.
-Moreover, the CRCQ may also fail.
-A specific example will be given next. } \begin{Example}[{\bf Failure of {CRCQ}}] \rm {Consider an} example where $A = [-1,-1]$ and $b= 0$.
-Then at the nondegenerate point $ (\tilde{x}^+;\tilde{x}^-;\tilde{\xi}) = [0;0;0;0;1;1]$, the gradients of active constraints are given by the following where $u_j$ and $e_j$ denote the $j$th column of the identity matrix in 2 dimensions and the column of ones with dimension $j$, respectively: